 For beaches, the municipality can apply for the Blue Flag.
 For marinas, the marina owner can apply.
 For sustainable boating tour operators, it is the company who applies for its boats.

 The responsible local authority or marina operator files the application form (with enclosed documentation) and submits it to the National Operator.
 The National Jury evaluates applications for compliance with the Blue Flag criteria and gives an approval or rejection on the national level.
 The national jury in Ireland is made of experts from numerous different fields with the aim of covering all the criteria.
-The National Jury is made up of the following organisations: Fáilte Ireland, Trinity College Dublin; National Parks Wildlife Service; Environmental Protection Agency; Water Safety Ireland; Department of Housing, Planning and Local government; Disability Federation of Ireland and Sailing Ireland.
+The National Jury is made up of representatives of the following organisations: An Taisce; The Department of Housing, Local Government and Heritage; The Disability Federation of Ireland; The Environmental Protection Agency; Fáilte Ireland, The National Parks Wildlife Service; Sailing Ireland; Trinity College Dublin; University College Dublin; and Water Safety Ireland.

-Approved applications and dispensation cases are forwarded from the National Jury to the International Jury.
-The International Jury carries out an evaluation and decides which beaches and marinas to award the Blue Flag for the season.
+Applications and proposed dispensation cases are forwarded to the International Jury for consideration.
+The International Jury carries out an evaluation and decides which beaches, marinas and tourism boats to award the Blue Flag for the season.